Bill Pinkney (sailor)

-William Pinkney (born September 15, 1935) is an American sailor and retired executive.
+William Deltoris Pinkney III (September 15, 1935 – August 31, 2023) was an American sailor and executive.
 In 1992, he became the first African American to sail around the world solo via the Cape of Good Hope and Cape Horn.

 Early life

-Pinkney was born and raised on the South Side of Chicago.
-His parents, Marion Henderson and William Pinkney Sr, divorced when he was young.
+William Deltoris Pinkney III was born on September 15, 1935, named after his father and maternal grandfather, and was raised in Douglas, south of Champaign, Illinois, on the South Side of Chicago.

+His parents, Marion Henderson and William Pinkney Sr., divorced when he was young.
+As a child, he was one of the few Black students at his school and was unhappily targeted by peers and teachers, but found escape in a 1940 book about a Polynesian youth who makes a solo voyage that changes his life, Call it Courage by Armstrong Sperry.
 He attended Tilden Technical High School and graduated in 1954.
+Pinkney considered himself Jewish starting in childhood and converted to Judaism as an adult.

 Navy and later career

 Pinkney joined the United States Navy in 1956, serving as a hospital corpsman.
-He left the Navy in 1964, and moved to Puerto Rico for a few years, where he learned how to sail.
+He left the navy in 1964 and moved to Puerto Rico for a few years, where he learned to sail.

-After returning to the mainland in 1961, Pinkney worked as a marketing manager for Revlon and later the Johnson Products Company.
-He started planning to sail around the world in 1985, after being made redundant from his job at the Department of Human Services, and fundraised throughout the late 1980s.
+After returning to the mainland in 1961, Pinkney worked as a marketing manager for Revlon and the Johnson Products Company.
+He planned to sail around the world in 1985 after being laid off from his job at the Department of Human Services, and he fundraised throughout the late 1980s.
+He originally planned to circumnavigate via the Panama and Suez canals; in 1987, Teddy Seymour became the first African American to circumnavigate solo via that route.
+Pinkney was persuaded by Robin Knox-Johnston, who, in 1969, had become the first man to complete a solo nonstop circumnavigation, to travel the southern capes instead and to become the first Black man to do it.